• Skip to main content

 Why I love this recipe (and you will, too!)

-• Crispy, Juicy, and Flavor-Packed: The magic of the air fryer locks in moisture while crisping up the panko and Parmesan coating beautifully.
+• Crispy, Juicy, and Flavor-Packed: The magic of the air fryer locks in moisture while crisping up the panko-and-Parmesan breading beautifully.

-• Quick and Easy: No need to babysit the stove—just pop them in the air fryer and let it do the work.
+• Quick and Easy: Just like my Air Fryer Chicken Leg Quarters, there is no need to babysit the stove-just pop them in the air fryer and let it do the work.

 This recipe keeps things simple while delivering incredible flavor.
 Here's what you need: